 Pick a tight topic

 Choose one lesson or chapter.
 Mixing too much content makes it hard to see what you actually know.
+If your class just covered preterite tense irregular verbs, build a quiz on exactly that.
+You will get a clear signal about which verbs you know and which ones need more work.

 Use a balanced format